owlbarn/tutorial/book/case-recommender/README.md

 :  Two data sets are used in Kvasir evaluation {#tbl:case-recommender:dataset}

 **Cleaner** cleans the unstructured text corpus and converts the corpus into term frequency-inverse document frequency (TF-IDF) model.
 In the preprocessing phase, we clean the text by removing HTML tags and stop words, de-accenting, tokenisation, etc.
-The dictionary refers to the vocabulary of a language model, its quality directly impacts the model performance.
+The dictionary refers to the vocabulary of a language model.
+Its quality directly impacts the model performance.
 To build the dictionary, we exclude both extremely rare and extremely common terms, and keep $10^5$ most popular ones as `features`.
 More precisely, a term is considered as rare if it appears in less than 20 documents, while a term is considered as common if it appears in more than 40\% of documents.